gatk-workflows/gatk4-genome-processing-pipeline/README.md

 # gatk4-genome-processing-pipeline
 Workflows used for germline processing in whole genome sequence data.

+*- This repo will soon be archived, its new repository location will be [broadinstitute/warp](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs)*

 ### WholeGenomeGermlineSingleSample :
 This WDL pipeline implements data pre-processing and initial variant calling (GVCF generation) according to the GATK Best Practices (June 2016) for germline SNP and